Are you looking for fun listening activities for children to do at home or in the classroom?

 The classic Simon Says game is excellent for making kids pay attention and listen to instructions.

-- what they need to do
+- what action they need to take

 A variation of this game is Do This, Do That.

-When you say “do this” your kids must do the action, but when you say “do that” they must stand still.
+When you say “do this”, your kids must do the action, but when you say “do that”, they must stand still.

 Here are some fun Simon Says ideas.